-Reference Service Name: Reference Service A7 - High Voltage Contract Maximum Demand Exit Service Reference Service Description: An exit service combined with a connection service and a standard metering service at an exit point on the high voltage (6.6 kV or higher) distribution system Eligibility Criteria: Users are eligible to use this service if: 1) The contracted maximum demand at the exit point is greater than 1,000 kVA; and 2) A TOU interval meter is installed at the exit point1; and 3) The consumer's facilities and equipment comply with the Technical Rules, the WA Electrical Requirements and AS 3000; and 4) each of the following does not apply under an agreement with Western Power: a) The terms and conditions of the access contract under which the service will be provided are materially different to the Applicable Standard Access Contract for this service, b) The tariff that determines the charge is different to the Applicable Reference Tariff for this service, or c) The User is to receive delivered electricity at a service standard different to the Applicable Service Standard Benchmarks for this service.
-Applicable Reference Tariff: "RT7" in the Price List published in Appendix F.1 of the Access Arrangement Applicable Standard Access Contract: "Electricity Transfer Access Contract" published in Appendix A of the Access Arrangement Applicable Service Standard Benchmarks: As set out in Section 4.2 of the Access Arrangement
+Reference Service Name: Reference Service A7 - High Voltage Contract Maximum Demand Service Reference Service Description: An exit service or bi-directional service combined with a connection service and a standard metering service at an exit point or bi-directional service on the high voltage (6.6 kV or higher) distribution system Eligibility Criteria: Users are eligible to use this service if: 1.
+The contracted maximum demand at the exit point or bi-directional point is greater than 1,000 kVA; and 2.
+An interval metering installation is installed at the exit point , or an interval metering installation (bi-directional) is installed at the bi-directional point ; and 3.
+The consumer's facilities and equipment comply with the compliance instruments; and 4.
+For a bi-directional service : a) the premises have an inverter system rated up to a total of 1 MVA for single or three-phase connections; and b) the consumer's inverter system complies with the requirements of AS 4777 and the technical rules, and satisfies a technical assessment by Western Power for installations larger than 30kVA; and 5. each of the following does not apply under an agreement with Western Power: The terms and conditions of the access contract under which the service will be provided are materially different to the Applicable Standard Access Contract for this service, b.
+The tariff that determines the charge is different to the Applicable Reference Tariff for this s ervice , or c.
+The user is to receive delivered electricity at a service standard different to the Applicable Service Standard Benchmarks for this service .
+Applicable Reference Tariff: "RT7" in the applicable price list published in Appendix F of the access arrangement Applicable Standard Access Contract: "Electricity Transfer Access Contract" published in Appendix A of the access arrangement Applicable Service Standard Benchmarks: As set out in Section 4.2 of the access arrangement